 "You know I'm an empath.
 I'm trying not to get involved, but there are too many savage emotions here.
 You could drive me insane before we ever encounter Ibn ben Khalid."
 "I thought you couldn't read blue dragons," said Nighthawk.
 "I can't," she said.
 "It's the other two."
 "You can read my emotions?" asked Friday with open curiosity.
 "Not all of them, and not clearly," replied Melisande.
-"But you have such hatred for Ito ..."
-"Iknew it!" growled Kinoshita.
+"But you have such hatred for Ito..."
+"I knew it!" growled Kinoshita.
 He turned to Friday.
 "Do you want to have it out here or later?
 It makes no difference to me."
 "That's enough," said Nighthawk.
 He looked at his motley crew.
 "Like it or not, you're a team.
 I chose you, I assembled you, and if anyone's going to do any killing around here, I'll be the one to do it.
-You The Widowmaker Reborn: Volume 2 of the Widowmaker Trilogy don't have to like each other.
-You don't have to likeme.
+You don't have to like each other.
+You don't have to like me.
 You just have to remember that you're a team, and the first one who forgets it has to answer to me-and I promise you won't enjoy it.
 Is that clear?"
 Kinoshita grudgingly nodded his agreement.